libsemigroups/libsemigroups/docs/source/index.rst

 - the `Schreier-Sims algorithm`_ for permutation groups;
 - a preliminary implementation of the `Konieczny`_ :cite:`Konieczny1994aa` and
   `Lallement-McFadden`_ :cite:`Lallement1990aa` algorithm for computing finite
-  semigroups which act on sets.
+  semigroups which act on sets;
+- an implementation of the `Radoszewski-Rytter`_ :cite:`Radoszewski2010aa`
+  algorithm for testing equivalence of words in free bands.

 .. _Froidure-Pin algorithm: https://www.irif.fr/~jep/PDF/Rio.pdf
 .. _Todd-Coxeter algorithm: https://en.wikipedia.org/wiki/Todd%E2%80%93Coxeter_algorithm